Narvent/NutrifyKE/DOCUMENTATION.md

 ### Our Solution

-NutrifyKE combines:
+Afyniq combines:
 - ✅ **Comprehensive Kenyan Food Database** - 20+ local dishes with accurate nutritional data
 - ✅ **AI-Powered Food Recognition** - Just snap a photo, no manual searching
 - ✅ **Realistic Portion Sizes** - Portions that match Kenyan eating habits (e.g., "Kibanda Thick" chapati, "Fist Size" ugali)

 ---

-## Who Can Use NutrifyKE?
+## Who Can Use Afyniq?

-NutrifyKE is designed for **anyone in Kenya** who wants to track their nutrition, but it's especially valuable for:
+Afyniq is designed for **anyone in Kenya** who wants to track their nutrition, but it's especially valuable for:

 ### 🏋️ Fitness Enthusiasts
 - **Bodybuilders & Athletes**: Track macros (protein, carbs, fats) for muscle gain or cutting phases